AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**BETA**░░░░░░░░░░░░░░░░░░░░░░░░░░░

-VRDUS is currently in beta and different developer settings for hits and tracking and be set under the EQ tab.
+VRDUS is currently in beta and different developer settings for hits and tracking can be set under the EQ tab.
+We wouldn't change these, but maybe they will work better for you.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7fbece10-9357-426f-848d-cb475b9bf883)